Why are some people left handed? What causes left handedness?

 People who injure or lose function of their right hand for an extended period of time can switch to a left-handed predisposition – even after the hand heals.
 This usually only occurs after a period of eight months or more when the initial change to using the left handed has become the norm for the individual.

 Do you buy any of these theories?
-I kinda like the dead twin thing myself, that’s some freaky stuff right there!
-Or perhaps you’ve read another explanation somewhere else.
-Leave your thoughts in the comments section below.
+I kinda like the twin theory myself, that’s some freaky stuff right there!

 Did You Like This Article?
-Check These Out!
+Check These Out Next!